T

 Insider tips

-• Utilize Milan's efficient public transport (metro, trams, buses) to save time and money.
+• Utilize Milan's efficient public transport (metro, trams, buses) to get around.

-• Learn a few basic Italian phrases; while English is common in tourist areas, politeness goes a long way.
+• Learn a few basic Italian phrases; while English is common in tourist areas, locals appreciate the effort.

 Packing highlights